MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/operator-guide.md

 2. On your HoloLens [!include[pn-hololens](../includes/pn-hololens.md)], you’ll see a hologram that looks very similar to the printed anchor.
 Find the printed anchor in your real-world environment, and then align the anchor hologram with the printed anchor.

-3. When the green box is aligned to the printed anchor, select **Confirm**.
+3. When the green box is aligned to the printed anchor, gaze at **Confirm** to select it.

    ![Holographic marker](media/align-marker.PNG "Holographic marker")